-That’s why RPM CCM Health supports mental health providers in navigating the complexities of psychotherapy billing—so they can focus on delivering high-quality care without compromising their financial health.
+That’s why RPM CCM Health supports mental health providers in navigating the complexities of psychotherapy billing, behavioral health reimbursement, and telehealth documentation so they can focus on delivering high-quality care without compromising their financial health.

 Psychotherapy CPT codes are standardized billing codes.
 The American Medical Association (AMA) maintains them.
-Mental health professionals particularly use these billing codes to explain psychotherapy services to patients during a session.
+Mental health professionals particularly use these billing codes to explain psychotherapy services rendered to patients during in-person or telehealth sessions.

 Psychotherapy CPT codes: